 Director: Brian Henson

-Following the model established in The Muppet Christmas Carol, Brian Henson’s second feature once again looked to classic literature for inspiration.
-Finally opting to adapt Robert Louis Stevenson’s Treasure Island.
-By once more combining human leads with Muppet characters in a thematic style similar to its predecessor.
-However, Treasure Island also enabled a more free Muppet translation to the screen.
-Ultimately allowing the comedic dial to be turned up too maximum.
-Resulting in a raucous Muppet adventure, where Tim Curry steals the show as a melodramatic Long John Silver.
-While a young Kevin Bishop shines as innocent and loving Jim Hawkins.
+Following the model established in The Muppet Christmas Carol, Brian Henson’s second feature would look to classic literature for inspiration with Robert Louis Stevenson’s Treasure Island.
+The artistic vision once more combining human leads with Muppet characters.
+However, Treasure Island also enabled a free form Muppet translation to the screen, allowing the comedic dial to be turned up to maximum.
+The result, a wild Muppet adventure, where Tim Curry steals the show as Long John Silver.
+While a young Kevin Bishop shines as the innocent and loving Jim Hawkins.
 However, the very fact that Muppet Treasure Island is remembered more for Curry than Kermit did lead to criticism.
-With many pointing to the lack of clear Muppet leads as a problem in its box office takings.
+With many pointing to the lack of clear Muppet lead as a problem in its box office takings.

-While we understand this concern and criticism, Muppet Treasure Island is a beautifully made picture.
-One that continues to build on the emerging confidence of Brian Henson, while returning to a style of comic delivery last seen in The Muppet Show.
+While I understand this concern and criticism, Muppet Treasure Island is a beautifully made picture.
+One that continues to build on the emerging confidence of Brian Henson while returning to a style of comic delivery last seen in The Muppet Show.
 It also marks the final successful big-screen outing for The Muppets under the stewardship of the Henson Company.
 With Disney already waiting in the wings.

 The Muppets (2011)

 Director: James Bobin

 By the time The Muppets found themselves under the ownership of the Walt Disney Company in 2004.
 The house of the mouse was a different beast to the company Jim Henson had engaged with years before.
 The rise of PIXAR and digital animation casting a shadow over more traditional puppetry and model work.
 Simultaneously, Disney ploughed millions into acquisitions, TV development and big-budget films such as Pirates of the Caribbean.
 In turn, leaving The Muppets in the cold, as their past glories were re-released on TV and Blu-ray.